TABLE of CONTENTS

 Finally, direct your smiling energy to the point about 2 inches below your navel; This is your life gate, the internal alchemical furnace where we store and churn our energy and magic.

-In closing, you can open your eyes, release your smile, keep it, give it away… whatever feels juicy and good.
-You’re on a date with yourself, after all.
+In closing, you can open your eyes, release your smile, keep it, give it away… whatever feels in alignment with your needs and energy.

 Self-Love Acupressure